george-apazidis/portfolio/etch-a-sketch/README.md

 ## Development Road Map

 Features for future iterations include:
-* create boundary around canvas for the drawing to 'stop', currently the drawing goes off the canvas

 * convert to responsive
-* add buttons to UK for arrow keys (up, down, left, right)
+* add buttons to UI for arrow keys (up, down, left, right)
+* create boundary around canvas for the drawing to 'stop'; currently the drawing runs off the canvas although the path is hidden